tsuru/tsuru/docs/installing/adding-nodes.rst

       keyName=<key name>       Key name for machine

-Every key=value pair will be added as a metatada to the Node and you can send After registering your node, you can list it calling `tsuru-admin docker-node-list <http://tsuru-admin.readthedocs.org/en/latest/#docker-node-list>`_
+Every key=value pair will be added as a metadata to the Node and you can send After registering your node, you can list it calling `tsuru-admin docker-node-list <http://tsuru-admin.readthedocs.org/en/latest/#docker-node-list>`_

 .. highlight:: bash